All spark plugs wear out as they age and at some point, will cause spark plug problems.

 - Normal wear and tear

 These things, increase the gap or space, where the spark has to travel.
+First, the spark plug is a major part, of the ignition system.
+Because, it keeps the engine running, by constantly igniting, the air to fuel mixture.

 How Do You Pick, The Correct Spark Plug For Your Engine